 - heightened sense of smell, taste, or vision

-Irregular bleeding or spotting a week before period can be a sign of polycystic ovary syndrome (PCOS).
+- PCOs: Irregular bleeding or spotting a week before the period can signify polycystic ovary syndrome (PCOS).
 This condition typically results when a person’s ovaries or adrenal glands produce high amounts of male hormones, also known as androgens.